Doctor of Philosophy (Ph.D.)

 Master of Science in Engineering (MSE)

 The MSE program has a strong research focus, working closely with a faculty member as the thesis adviser.
-The course requirements are fulfilled by successfully completing 10 one-semester courses, two of which are required research courses.
+The course requirements are fulfilled by successfully completing 10 courses, two of which are required research courses.
 The MSE degree is usually completed within two academic years of full-time study.

 Candidates must prepare and submit an acceptable thesis as well as present the thesis at an open seminar on their research.